-The VFP11 coprocessor provides the ability to execute several floating-point operations in parallel, while the ARM1136JF-S processor is executing ARM instructions.
+The VFP11 coprocessor can execute several floating-point operations in parallel, while the ARM1136JF-S processor is executing ARM instructions.
 While a short vector operation executes for a number of cycles in the VFP11 coprocessor, it appears to the ARM1136 processor as a single-cycle instruction and is retired in the ARM1136 processor before it completes execution in the VFP11 coprocessor.
-The three pipelines are designed to operate independently of one another once initial processing is completed.
-This makes it possible to issue a short vector operation and a load or store multiple operation in the next cycle and have both executing at the same time, provided no data hazards exist between the two instructions.
-With this mechanism, algorithms that can be double-buffered can be written to hide much of the time to transfer data to and from the VFP11 coprocessor under the arithmetic operations, resulting in a significant improvement in performance.
+The three pipelines in the VFP coprocessor operate independently of one another once initial processing is completed.
+This means you can issue a short vector operation, and issue a load or store multiple operation in the next cycle, and have both executing at the same time, provided no data hazards exist between the two instructions.
+With this mechanism, you can write algorithms that can be double-buffered to hide much of the time to transfer data to and from the VFP11 coprocessor under the arithmetic operations.
+This results in a significant improvement in performance.
 The separate DS pipeline enables both data transfer operations and CDPs that are not to the DS pipeline to execute in parallel with the divide.
-The DS block has a dedicated write port to the register file, and no special care is required when executing operations in parallel with divide or square root instructions.
-This is described further in Parallel execution on page 4-23.
+The DS block has a dedicated write port to the register file, and executing operations in parallel with divide or square root instructions does not require any special care.
+For more information see Parallel execution on page 4-24.